I. Formal Relationship Between the University and Students

 A UNBC Cumulative GPA of less than 2.00 after attempting 9 credit hours of coursework.

 Students who have been placed on Academic Probation who achieve a Semester GPA (SGPA) of 2.00 or greater in subsequent semesters are allowed to continue their studies at UNBC while on Academic Probation.
 Students are considered to have returned to good academic standing once their Cumulative GPA is 2.00 or greater.
-Students are not permitted to graduate while on Academic Probation (see Academic Regulation 34 [Graduation Constraints]).
+Students are not permitted to graduate while on Academic Probation (see Graduation Constraints in Regulations and Policies).

 Discovery that required documentation for admission was withheld from the University or falsified;